William Klemperer

-William A. Klemperer (October 6, 1927 – November 5, 2017) was an American chemist, chemical physicist and molecular spectroscopist.
+William Aloys Klemperer (October 6, 1927 – November 5, 2017) was an American chemist, chemical physicist and molecular spectroscopist.
 Klemperer is most widely known for introducing molecular beam methods into chemical physics research, greatly increasing the understanding of nonbonding interactions between atoms and molecules through development of the microwave spectroscopy of van der Waals molecules formed in supersonic expansions, pioneering astrochemistry, including developing the first gas phase chemical models of cold molecular clouds that predicted an abundance of the molecular HCO^{+} ion that was later confirmed by radio astronomy.

 Biography

 Bill Klemperer was born in New York City in 1927 as the child of two physicians.
 He and his younger brother were raised in New York and New Rochelle.
 He graduated from New Rochelle High School in 1944 and then enlisted in the U.S. Navy Air Corps, where he trained as a tail gunner.
 He obtained an A.B. from Harvard University in 1950, majoring in Chemistry, and obtained a Ph.D. in Physical Chemistry under the direction of George C. Pimentel at University of California, Berkeley, in early 1954.

 After one semester as an instructor at Berkeley, Bill returned to Harvard in July 1954.
 Though his initial appointment was as an instructor of analytical chemistry, a position which was considered unlikely to lead to a faculty position, he was appointed full professor in 1965.
 He has remained associated with Harvard Chemistry throughout a long career.
 He spent 1968-69 on sabbatical at Cambridge University and 1979-81 as Assistant Director for Mathematical and Physical Sciences at the U.S. National Science Foundation.
 He was a visiting scientist at Bell Laboratories.
 He also served as an advisor to NASA.
 Klemperer became an emeritus professor in 2002 but remained active in both research and teaching.